jekyll/minima/_posts/2020-02-24-februaryNews.md

 ## February 2020

-### :handshake: March 19th Team Appreciation Happy Hour at the New Home of Geodata IT!
+### March 19th Team Appreciation Happy Hour at the New Home of Geodata IT!

 We’re excited to share that Geodata IT has relocated its home office to the Geosaurus, which is a geospatial resource and innovation center that is located within the T-REX in Downtown St. Louis.